AlexsanderHamir/GoFlow/README.md

 ### Development Guidelines

 - Write tests for new functionality
-- Follow Go code style guidelines
 - Update documentation for user-facing changes
 - Ensure all medium / high priority tests pass before submitting PRs
+- Ensure there are no linter errors

 ## Why GoFlow Was Created?